ethereumclassic/ethereumclassic.github.io/content/blog/2024-06-04-correcting-the-coinbase-article-about-ethereum-classic/index.md

 We added 7 reasons that we always stress of why DApp developers would use ETC.

-### What updates or changes have been implemented in the Ethereum Classic network?
+### Section: What updates or changes have been implemented in the Ethereum Classic network?

 **Coinbase Statement:**